 These are only a few of the costs you may be able to reduce in your business.
 To increase your profits, scrutinize your payables and the details of your company credit card bills every few months to spot expenses you can reduce or eliminate.

 Many business owners find that kicking off the new year with a clean slate helps them focus on their fiscal goals for the year ahead.
 Whether it’s addressing errors or making sure that client accounts are in good shape, taking an afternoon to clear the financial decks is an investment well worth making.

 Yet, many don’t know where to start to make sure they capture the maximum ROI on the time that they spend doing financial housekeeping.
-Here’s a checklist for business owners to guide you through the process of cleaning up your finances for 2019.
+Here’s a checklist for business owners to guide you through the process of cleaning up your finances for the year ahead.

 Start the year off by closing out the books from last year.
 Review your accounting and ensure that everything has been accounted for.
 Have all payments been entered into the ledger?
 Are outstanding accounts being followed up on?
 Look for common errors, including:

 - Missed payments

 - Incorrect amounts

 - Expenses that haven’t been entered or have been assigned to the wrong category

 - Recording small “petty cash transactions”